 Although more than half of single (called solitary) nodules within the chest are determined to be benign, these lesions are considered potentially malignant until proven otherwise, usually through a needle biopsy.
 In general, solitary lung nodules in children who have no history of cancer are much less likely to be malignant.

-When a nodule is detected, imaging tests may be performed to help determine if it is benign (non-cancerous) or malignant (cancerous).
-If imaging studies cannot clearly define the abnormality, a biopsy may be necessary.
+When your doctor finds a nodule, they may order imaging tests to help determine if it is benign (non-cancerous) or malignant (cancerous).
+If imaging exams cannot clearly define the abnormality, a biopsy may be necessary.

 When a physician orders a needle biopsy, the nodule is usually believed to be unreachable by other diagnostic techniques, such as bronchoscopy.